Ophthalmology refers to the branch of medicine that deals with the eye.

 In a normal eye, light rays of an image pass through the cornea and lens, focusing directly on the retina to create a clear image.
 When this focus on the retina isn’t achieved, a refractive error results and the vision is unclear.

-There are many types of ophthalmology procedures offered at Madison Day Surgery.
+There are many types of ophthalmology procedures offered at Epping Surgery Centre.
 Use the video links below or the sidebar on the right to find out more about our specific ophthalmology procedures and how they work.